cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/longitudinal-study-design/taxonomic-timelines-taxa-analysis-in-longitudinal-studies.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-08-05 at 14.33.16.png" alt=""><figcaption><p>Longitudinal Stacked Bar Plot of Taxonomic Composition: This bar plot visualizes the longitudinal changes in microbiome composition at the family level within groups stratified by delivery mode.
 Generated using the <code>generate_taxa_barplot_long()</code> function, the stacked bars showcase the taxonomic shift over time.
 Limiting to the top 10 most abundant families maintains clarity.
 The plot provides an intuitive snapshot of community dynamics.</p></figcaption></figure>

+In the context of large-scale microbiome datasets, it is often beneficial to focus on a subset of taxa that are either abundant or exhibit significant variability.
+The parameters `top.k.plot` and `top.k.func` facilitate this focus:

+* `top.k.plot`: Limits the number of taxa visualized.
+For example, setting it to 10 will visualize only the top 10 taxa, as determined by the criteria in `top.k.func`.
+* `top.k.func`: Defines the selection criteria, with two options:
+  * `"mean"`: Focuses on taxa with the highest mean abundances across samples.
+  * `"sd"`: Highlights taxa with the greatest standard deviation across samples, useful for examining taxa with significant differences across conditions or time frames.

+These parameters are particularly effective when generating heatmaps, as they enable concentration on the most pertinent taxa for the research question at hand.

 Heatmaps are particularly insightful for discerning clusters of microbial families that exhibit similar abundance profiles across different samples.
 Two critical parameters, `cluster.rows` and `cluster.cols`, control the clustering behavior in these functions:

 * `cluster.rows`: By default, the `generate_taxa_heatmap_pair()` function will cluster rows (features or taxa) based on their abundance patterns, set by `cluster.rows = TRUE`.
 If researchers wish to see the taxa in their original order without clustering, they can achieve this by setting `cluster.rows = FALSE`.
 However, when clustering is enabled, patterns of microbial families with congruent abundance become readily discernible, painting a vivid picture of microbial dynamics.